Packaging and tablets not shown actual size.

 Swallow the 12 tablets with the first 16 ounces of water

 The day before your colonoscopy, open the first bottle of 12 tablets and take SUTAB as described below.

 STEP 1 Open 1 bottle of 12 tablets.

 STEP 2 Fill the provided container with 16 ounces of water (up to the fill line).
-Swallow each tablet with a sip of water, and drink the entire amount of water over 15 to 20 minutes.
+Swallow 1 tablet every 1 to 2 minutes.
+You should finish the 12 tablets and the entire 16 ounces of water within 20 minutes.

 STEP 3 Approximately 1 hour after the last tablet is ingested, fill the provided container again with 16 ounces of water (up to the fill line), and drink the entire amount over 30 minutes.